Barsik-Barbosik/Tone-Mutant/README.md

 This software may be compiled using Nuitka, an optimizing Python compiler.
 Nuitka is distributed under the Apache License 2.0.
 For details, see the [Nuitka License page](https://nuitka.net/pages/license.html).

-Button icons used in this software are licensed under a Creative Commons Attribution-Share Alike 3.0 License.
-Ownership and copyright of the icons remains the property of [Aha-Soft](http://www.aha-soft.com/free-icons/).
+Button icons used in this software are licensed under a [Creative Commons Attribution 3.0 License](https://creativecommons.org/licenses/by/3.0/).
+Fugue Icons and Diagona Icons are property of [Yusuke Kamiyamane](https://p.yusukekamiyamane.com/).
+Some other icons are the property of [Aha-Soft](http://www.aha-soft.com/free-icons/).

 **Company and product names used in this software may be registered trademarks of others.**